Our Parkway Trees

 5. What size trees will be planted?

-The HPHA’48 will purchase and plant, healthy beautiful, 15-gallon size trees.
+The HPHA’48 will purchase and plant, healthy beautiful, and at least 15-gallon size trees.

 8. Where is the funding to upgrade and plant the trees coming from?